DOkwufulueze/AutoStartup/README.md

   sudo apt-get install xdotool
 ```

-# Create a shell script, say my-shell-script, and make it executable:
+# Create a shell script and make it executable:
+You can simply clone this repo and modify as necessary or you can start from scratch and create your own shell script, say auto-startup like I have in this repo.
 ```
-  touch my-shell-script
+  touch auto-startup
-  sudo chmod +x my-shell-script
+  sudo chmod +x auto-startup
 ```

-# Place the script below in my-shell-script.
+# Place the script below in auto-startup.
 ```
 #!/bin/bash
 # The SHELL_COMMANDS variable below is an array of commands you want to execute on new tabs.
 I have written out some for example.
 Remember to separate the array values with spaces